olwmc/Graveyard/README.md

 ### (Almost) Working chip8 emulator
 A chip8 emulator that I stopped working on after about a day and a half.
 Might continue more later.

-Used this as a way to learn some more parsing techniques, not really as a full project
+Used this as a way to learn some more parsing techniques, not really as a full project.

+Runs breakout just fine, keyboard is not implemented correctly, however.

 ### Snake written in C and SDL
 This is my first time using SDL, so hopefully I'll look back on it later and realize how terrible it is.